Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       Party that checks users' :term:`verifiable credentials<verifiable credential>`.

-   Voting weight

-      The voting weight of an account corresponds to the weight this account has for voting.
-Also known as account weight.
-In the 2024 election, this is computed as the average amount of CCD on the account between the 1st of March and 31st of May 2024.
+   Vote delegation

+      Method whereby a user can add account weight of their account to another account that will cast the ballot.
+This is used by users of Desktop Wallet and Concordium Legacy Wallet to cast ballots in the 2024 election.

+      For delegation related to earning rewards on an account, see :term:`<delegator>`.

    Wallet